KIMT: July 2015 carriage dispute with Mediacom

 On July 14, 2015, KIMT and its digital subchannels were pulled from the North Iowa region's Mediacom cable systems due to a carriage dispute over retransmission consent fees between Mediacom and KIMT owner Media General.
 This carriage dispute was part of an ongoing disagreement nationwide between Mediacom and Media General, which saw Media General stations in 14 television markets in the United States pulled from Mediacom cable systems and even three Fox affiliates owned by Media General were lost to Mediacom subscribers in Hampton Roads, Virginia, Terre Haute, Indiana, and Topeka, Kansas just before the start of the 2015 Major League Baseball All-Star Game.
 On July 30, 2015, Mediacom and Media General reached a new agreement, thereby restoring KIMT and its digital subchannels to North Iowa area Mediacom subscribers.

-KIMT-DT3

-In late 2010, KIMT-DT3 launched as a full-time 24-hour local weather channel.
-Previously, KIMT-DT2 had carried this service during overnight sign-off periods.
-It featured a rotating Storm Team 3 weather map such as Current Temperatures and Dew Points, Weather Alerts, the 7 Day Forecast, Local, Regional, and National Radar, the local Pollen Count, and a Growing Degree Days map, with audio from the National Weather Service's NOAA Weather Radio All Hazards.
-Known on-air as KIMT Storm Team 3, this was available over-the-air, with the exception of nearby cities Clear Lake and Ventura's local cable company, CLTel, which broadcast on channel 361.

-On November 18, 2015, KIMT-DT3 began broadcasting programming from the Ion network, replacing the 24-hour local weather channel.

-Programming

-Syndicated programming

-Syndicated programming on KIMT includes Wheel of Fortune, Jeopardy!, and Dr. Phil among others.
-The three shows are distributed by CBS Media Ventures, corporate cousin of KIMT's affiliated network.

 News operation

 Since KIMT is the only major station licensed to the Iowa side of the market, its newscasts have traditionally focused on Iowa issues.
 On June 12, 2009, KIMT became the first outlet to upgrade newscasts to 16:9 enhanced definition widescreen with some parts in full high definition.
 Although not truly HD, the aspect ratio matches that of high definition television screens.

 Also at some point that year, KIMT added three newscasts to its MyNetworkTV-affiliated subchannel.
 This included a half-hour extension to its weekday morning show at 7 (known as My Morning News on My 3.2), a repeat of the thirty-minute weekday noon broadcast at 12:30 (called KIMT News 3 Midday on My 3.2), and prime time newscast weeknights at 9 (known as My Primetime News at 9).
 Eventually, the half-hour weeknight show was reduced to a five-minute cut-in featuring an updated weather forecast.